Resolve conflict effectively,

 Thomas and Kilmann's styles are:

 Competitive: People who tend towards a competitive style take a firm stand, and know what they want.
 They usually operate from a position of power, drawn from things like position, rank, expertise, or persuasive ability.
-This style can be useful when there is an emergency and a decision needs to be make fast; when the decision is unpopular; or when defending against someone who is trying to exploit the situation selfishly.
+This style can be useful when there is an emergency and a decision needs to be made fast; when the decision is unpopular; or when defending against someone who is trying to exploit the situation selfishly.
 However it can leave people feeling bruised, unsatisfied and resentful when used in less urgent situations.

 Collaborative: People tending towards a collaborative style try to meet the needs of all people involved.
 These people can be highly assertive but unlike the competitor, they cooperate effectively and acknowledge that everyone is important.
-This style is useful when a you need to bring together a variety of viewpoints to get the best solution; when there have been previous conflicts in the group; or when the situation is too important for a simple trade-off.
+This style is useful when you need to bring together a variety of viewpoints to get the best solution; when there have been previous conflicts in the group; or when the situation is too important for a simple trade-off.

 Compromising: People who prefer a compromising style try to find a solution that will at least partially satisfy everyone.
 Everyone is expected to give up something, and the compromiser him- or herself also expects to relinquish something.
 Compromise is useful when the cost of conflict is higher than the cost of losing ground, when equal strength opponents are at a standstill and when there is a deadline looming.